mathieu-mp/homeassistant-intex-spa/README.md

 1. Search for "Intex Spa" -> Select it
 1. Fill in the local IP or FQDN of your spa

+## Dashboard

+This integration does not provide additional dashboard cards...
+Dashboard creation is up to you !

 ## Contributions

 Contributions are welcome :